TorbenRahbekKoch/mr-legacy/public/data/blogs/accelerate/entry.md

 A successful measure should focus on outcomes, global outcomes, so teams basically can't compete.

-Four measures have been shown to be good for software delivery: delivery lead time deployment frequency, time to restore service, change fail rate, although only the first three can be shown to correlate with delivery performance.
+Four measures have been shown to be good for software delivery: delivery lead time, deployment frequency, time to restore service, change fail rate, although only the first three can be shown to correlate with delivery performance.
 But _these results demonstrate that there is no tradeoff between improving performance and achieving higher levels of stability and quality_.